RockHoward/scrypto-training-notes/ScryptoIntroduction.md

 		- a gumball
 		- rowdy roddy piper (a gumball user)

-#### Each of these elements is modelled as a component
+#### Each of these elements is modeled as a component
 		- quarters and gumballs have owners
-			- pecifically they have one owner at a time
+			- specifically they have one owner at a time
 			- they have the ability to transfer from one owner to another
 			- they are instantiated from a Token Blueprint
 		- Roddy and the gumball machine are more like containers